Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Conclusions

 The discussion in this paper has been restricted to equilibrium and dynamics in dry systems, but, as illustrated in Fig.~\ref{fig:intro}, there are many BNSL phases: AlB$_2$, bccAB$_6$ (also labeled Cs$_6$C$_{60}$) that appear in both dry and DNA assembly\cite{Macfarlane2011}.
-When ligands are flexible, such as single-stranded DNA\cite{Vo2015} or nanocomposite tectons\cite{ZhangSantos2016} there are fewer phases shared with dry systems.
-Of course, OTM does not strictly apply in swollen systems, as the ligand conformations are different, but Fig.~\ref{fig:intro} illustrates that there are important relations and perhaps a more universal description of the equilibrium superlattices.
+When ligands are flexible, such as single-stranded DNA\cite{Vo2015} or nanocomposite tectons\cite{ZhangSantos2016} there are fewer phases shared with dry systems. \resp{Currently, OTM has been developed for the dry systems, and a generalization will be required to describe swollen systems, as the ligand conformations are different}, but Fig.~\ref{fig:intro} illustrates that there are important relations and perhaps a more universal description of the equilibrium superlattices.

 There is a rich and beautiful literature on polymer melts and brushes\cite{RubinsteinBook2003}.
-Subsect.~\ref{SubSect:Simuls:polymer} has presented results showing that OTM also holds for longer ligands that reach the polymer limit.
-However, in my opinion, there is still a significant disconnect between the methods and language in NC assembly and the many beautiful developments available from polymer physics.
-NC assembly provides a strategy for homogeneous NC dispersions, a problem of great interest within the polymer community\cite{Kumar2013, KumarGanesan2017}.
-Mean-field results, such as block copolymer melts in the strong segregation limit\cite{Semenov1985, Milner1988, Milner1988a, Olmsted1998, Matsen2005, Dimitriyev2021}, or other models like Ref.~\cite{Ginzburg2017, Midya2021} should describe NC assembly for very long ligands, but how exactly this specific connection and the existence of voids (related to the way incompressibility conditions are implemented) within the phase, as discussed in SubSect~\ref{Subsect:MOLT} applies, has yet to be made.
+SubSect.~\ref{SubSect:Simuls:polymer} has presented results showing that OTM also holds for longer ligands that reach the polymer limit.
+However, in my opinion, there is still a significant disconnect between the methods and language in NC assembly and the many beautiful developments available from polymer physics. \resp{Mean-field results, such as block copolymer melts in the strong segregation limit\cite{Semenov1985, Milner1988, Milner1988a, Olmsted1998, Matsen2005, Dimitriyev2021}, or other models like Ref.~\cite{Ginzburg2017, Midya2021} should describe NC assembly for very long ligands, such as discussed in Ref.~\cite{Midya2021}; It seems reasonable to expect that a NC functionalized with a long polymer ligand is equivalent to a diblock, where one of the components is much shorter than the other, in the strong segregation limit\cite{Semenov1985, Milner1988a} so that the minority component forms a spherical micelle.
+In that case, the short concave polymer component plays the role of the NC and the longer convex polymer plays the role of the ligand.
+Also, } NC assembly provides a strategy for homogeneous NC dispersions, a problem of great interest within the polymer community\cite{Kumar2013, KumarGanesan2017}. \resp{The key aspect for this connection is the incompressibility condition discussed in SubSect.~\ref{Subsect:MOLT}}.
 Finally, many aspects of Frank-Kasper phases in polymer melts\cite{Grason2003,Grason2005a,Lee2014,XieLi2014,Reddy2018} expose general geometric principles common to all soft-matter systems that should be relevant for NC assembly where icosahedral order is very present.